 A mesmerizing riot of sights and sounds, Nam June Paik brings together more than 200 works by the visionary experimental artist who bridged art, music, performance, and technology in groundbreaking ways, and whose influence is still felt in the art, pop culture, music, and film of today.

 Step outside for a little fresh air and take in over 19,000 plants on our thirty-foot-tall Living Wall.
 As the largest living wall in the United States, it’s a beautiful backdrop for the sculptures nearby or a moment of reflection.

 SFMOMA presents a series of five commissions by local artists that consider the COVID-19 pandemic and unfolding crises of 2020.
 Displayed across three floors of the museum, the artworks reveal the far-reaching impact of these events on Bay Area communities.

 Enjoy grab-and-go dining with socially distanced tables indoors, or seating in the museum’s Floor 5 sculpture garden.
 Cafe 5 features high-quality seasonal ingredients, along with coffee from iconic Italian roaster illy and wines by Meiomi and Kim Crawford.

 Take a piece of the museum home with you!
-Curated as carefully as our exhibitions, the Museum Store has an amazing collection of books, home goods, jewelry, toys, and more—it’s the perfect one-stop shop.
-The best part is, every purchase supports SFMOMA’s exhibitions and education programs.
+Curated as carefully as our exhibitions, the Museum Store is the perfect one-stop shop.
+The best part: every purchase supports SFMOMA’s exhibitions and education programs.